 The inspector(s) should review the licensee’s procedures, records, and practices to confirm that the licensee has methods in place to share information pertaining to individuals who have unescorted access or unescorted AA with other licensees and entities that are required to maintain AA programs.
 Specifically, the inspector(s) should review the licensee’s AA program to confirm that the licensee has methods in place to ensure the following:

-Licensees who are authorized to add or manipulate data, within an information-sharing mechanism that is shared with other licensees, ensures that the data linked information about individuals who have applied for unescorted AA, as specified in licensee AA program documents, is retained.
+Licensees who are authorized to add or manipulate data, within an information-sharing mechanism that is shared with other licensees, ensures that the data to the linked information about individuals who have applied for unescorted AA, as specified in licensee AA program documents, is retained.

 If the shared information used for determining an individual’s trustworthiness and reliability changes or new or additional information is developed about the individual, the licensee that is acquiring this information shall correct or augment the data contained within the information-sharing mechanism.